Ham and Cheese Pinwheels with Puff Pastry

 ham and cheese puff pastry pinwheel appetizers piled onto blue and white plate.

 There’s one thing I’ve noticed about some of my favorite appetizers.
 They mostly require “assembly” as opposed to a steadfast recipe.
-Case in point, my favorite bacon appetizers recipes, and these quick & easy cheese appetizers.
+For instance my favorite bacon appetizer recipes, and these quick & easy cheese hors d’oeuvres require no real measurements.

 Ham and cheese puff pastry pinwheels are no different.
-They’re one of the best appetizer recipes you’ll go to again and again!
+They’re one of the best appetizer recipes you’ll go to again and again.
+Case in point, I’ve been serving them for over two decades!

 • They’re delicious when they’re warm but you can serve them at room temperature too.